fiyazbinhasan/GraphQLCore/README.md

 All done!
 Now run the `webpack` command in the terminal on the root of your project and you will have the `bundle.js` and `style.css` files generated.

-On the server-side, in `Startup.cs` files, add the middlewares to serve static files and espacially the default `index.html` file,
+On the server-side, in `Startup.cs` files, add the middleware to serve static files, specifically the default `index.html` file,

 The `Configure` method should look like the following,